Technical SEO for SaaS: Which Technical Factors Have Impact? (2024)

 • No hreflang usage within the content pages

-Setting up the right architecture for targetting multiple languages and multiple languages is a complex subject, where also some business decisions need to be made.
+Setting up the right architecture for targeting multiple languages is a complex subject, and some business decisions also need to be made.

 Why?

-Because it’s not as simple as simply adding those pages to the website and letting them rank quickly and get to work.
+Because it’s not as simple as adding those pages to the website, letting them rank quickly, and getting to work.

-We need to set this up in a proper manner and consider across the three core solutions here what makes the most sense for us as a business.
+We need to set this up properly and consider what makes the most sense for us as a business across the three core solutions.

 This also depends on where the business sees itself for example in 5 years, as that will have an impact on the potential route taken when setting up these pages and the structure itself.